 Beyond causality, correlation and coincidence, there is another factor: conditions.
 Just because something works for one company does not necessarily mean it will work for yours, even if there truly is a cause and effect relationship.

-Read the rest of this article on the American Express OPEN Forum
+The rest of this article is no longer on the American Express OPEN Forum